arabog/ALX-Study-1/Readme.md

 Now save the code above into a hello.c file. *see file hello.c*

 Now type `gcc hello.c -o hello`
-The program should give you no errors but it should have generated a hello executable.
+The program should give you no errors but it should have generated a `hello` executable (inside ur directory).
 Now type

 `./hello` to run it.

 ![c1](c1.png?raw=true "c1")

-I prepend ./ to the program name to tell the terminal that the command is in the current folder.
+I prepend `./` to the program name to tell the terminal that the command is in the current folder.

 Now if you call `ls -al hello`, you can see that the program is only 16KB in size: